 Condo dryers commonly have two lint traps, the familiar trap located at the front of the dryer, and another located on top.
 Clean both regularly to help the dryer perform efficiently and to prevent fires.

-Are you feeling a chill indoors?
+Are you feeling a draft indoors?
 To save on energy bills and stay comfortable, start by preventing drafts in the first place by weather stripping.
 This is the process of sealing openings around doors and windows to better barricade your space against the elements.
 Weather stripping can range in cost, but a DIY weather stripping job can be relatively inexpensive.

 If money allows, follow up with a larger investment, like improving insulation.
 Focusing on the attic is often a good first step before moving to other areas as needed.
 Insulation ensures that energy bills aren’t more than they have to be throughout the year while keeping you cozy and comfortable.